 SNOW CRYSTALS

-SNOW CRYSTALS explores how learning can be made more fun and engaging through creative, visualized, and interactive digital activity.
+SNOW CRYSTALS is a creative, interactive data visualization project which explores how learning can be made more fun and engaging through creative, visualized, and interactive digital activity.
 The project allows users to observe the relationship between the formation of snow crystals and environmental elements such as humidity and temperature.

 Demo

-Every SNOW CRYSTALS are different from each other.
+Every SNOW CRYSTALS is different from each other.

 "SNOW CRYSTALS" shows the formation of different types of SNOW CRYSTALS in an interactive project where users can adjust temperature and humidity to create and observe the difference between each shape.